Monsters (Agent Carter): Plot

 Whitney Frost and the Council cover up her murder of Calvin Chadwick and the other Council members, and Frost makes Joseph Manfredi her second-in-command.
 With the help of Edwin Jarvis's wife Ana Jarvis, Jason Wilkes uses the Zero Matter and containment chamber to restore his physical form, though he knows he cannot leave the chamber for long.
-Vernon Masters tries to interrogate Dottie Underwood, before Frost reassigns him to finding the uranium that Peggy Carter and company stole from the Roxxon bombs.
+Vernon Masters tries to interrogate Dottie Underwood, before Frost reassigns him to finding the uranium that Peggy Carter and company stole from the Roxxon Corporation bombs.
 Frost interrogates Underwood herself, using her abilities, and learns that Carter wanted the Zero Matter because of Wilkes and his condition.
 Frost sets a trap, luring Carter and Jarvis away from Wilkes.
-Masters attempts to get Daniel Sousa to cooperate in retrieving the uranium, and when he refuses, has men attack him at home, forcing Sousa to take leave—Masters takes over the Los Angeles office of the Strategic Scientific Reserve (SSR).
+Masters attempts to get Daniel Sousa to cooperate in retrieving the uranium.
+When he refuses, Masters has men attack him at home, forcing Sousa to take leave.
+Masters takes over the Los Angeles office of the Strategic Scientific Reserve (SSR).
 Frost and Manfredi kidnap Wilkes, with Frost hoping to help and study him.
-To slow down Carter's pursuit of them, Frost shoots Ana, and while Carter and Jarvis are focused on saving Ana, Underwood escapes.
+To slow down Carter's pursuit of them, Frost shoots Ana.
+While Carter and Jarvis are focused on saving Ana, Underwood escapes.